simgrid/simgrid/docs/source/Models.rst

 ====

 This is a simple model of TCP performance, where the sender stops sending packets when its TCP window is full.
-If the acknowledgment packets are returned in time to the sender, the TCP window has no impact on the performance that then is only limited by the link bandwidth.
-Otherwise, late acknowledgments will reduce the bandwidth.
+If the acknowledgment packets are returned in time to the sender, the TCP window has no impact on the performance, which is then only limited by link bandwidths.
+Otherwise, late acknowledgments will reduce the data transfer rate.

 SimGrid models this mechanism as follows: :math:`real\_BW = min(physical\_BW, \frac{TCP\_GAMMA}{2\times latency})` The used
-bandwidth is either the physical bandwidth that is configured in the platform, or a value representing the bandwidth limit due to late acknowledgments.
-This value is the maximal TCP window size (noted TCP Gamma in SimGrid) over the round-trip time (i.e. twice the one-way latency).
+bandwidth is either the physical bandwidth that is configured in the platform, or a value that represents a bandwidth limit due to late acknowledgments.
+This value is the maximal TCP window size (noted TCP Gamma in SimGrid) divided by the round-trip time (i.e. twice the one-way latency).
 The default value of TCP Gamma is 4194304.
-This can be changed with the :ref:`network/TCP-gamma <cfg=network/TCP-gamma>` configuration item.
+This value can be changed with the :ref:`network/TCP-gamma <cfg=network/TCP-gamma>` configuration item.

-If you want to disable this mechanism altogether (to model e.g. UDP or memory movements), you should set TCP-gamma to 0.
-Otherwise, the time it takes to send 10 Gib of data over a 10 Gib/s link that is otherwise unused is computed as follows.
-This is always given by :math:`latency + \frac{size}{bandwidth}`, but the bandwidth to use may be the physical one (10Gb/s) or the one induced by the TCP window, depending on the latency.
+If you want to disable this mechanism altogether (e.g.,to model UDP or memory operations), you should set TCP-gamma to 0.
+Otherwise, the time it takes to send 10 Gib of data over a 10 Gib/s link that is otherwise unused is computed as :math:`latency + \frac{size}{bandwidth}`, but the bandwidth in the denominator may be the physical one (10Gb/s) or the one induced by the TCP window, depending on the latency:

- - If the link latency is 0, the communication obviously takes one second.
+ - If the link latency is 0, the communication, expectedly, takes one second.
  - If the link latency is 0.00001s, :math:`\frac{gamma}{2\times lat}=209,715,200,000 \approx 209Gib/s` which is larger than the
    physical bandwidth.
-So the physical bandwidth is used (you fully use the link) and the communication takes 1.00001s
+So the physical bandwidth is used (the link is fully utilized) and the communication takes 1.00001s
- - If the link latency is 0.001s, :math:`\frac{gamma}{2\times lat}=2,097,152,000 \approx 2Gib/s`, which is smalled than the
+ - If the link latency is 0.001s, :math:`\frac{gamma}{2\times lat}=2,097,152,000 \approx 2Gib/s`, which is smaller than the
    physical bandwidth.
-The communication thus fails to fully use the link, and takes about 4.77s.
+The communication thus fails to fully utilize the link and takes about 4.77s.
  - With a link latency of 0.1s, :math:`gamma/2\times lat \approx 21Mb/s`, so the communication takes about 476.84 + 0.1 seconds!
- - More cases are tested and enforced by the test ``teshsuite/models/cm02-tcpgamma/cm02-tcpgamma.tesh``
+ - More cases are tested and their validity checked by the test ``teshsuite/models/cm02-tcpgamma/cm02-tcpgamma.tesh`` in our test suite.

-For more details, please refer to "A Network Model for Simulation of Grid Application" by Henri Casanova and Loris Marchal (published in 2002, thus the model name).
+For more details, please refer to "A Network Model for Simulation of Grid Application" by Henri Casanova and Loris Marchal (published in 2002, hence the model name).

 .. _understanding_lv08:

 LV08 (default)
 ==============

-This model builds upon CM02 to model TCP windowing (see above).
+This model builds on CM02 to model TCP windowing (see above).
 It also introduces corrections factors for further realism: latency-factor is 13.01, bandwidth-factor is 0.97 while weight-S is 20537.
 Lets consider the following platform:

 .. code-block:: xml